AidanMJ25/Blog/content/posts/A New Landing Page & Moving the Blog.md

 ---
-title: "A New Landing Page & the Blog's New Home"
+title: "A New Landing Page & Moving the Blog"
 date: 2025-10-19
 draft: false
 summary: "The story behind my new landing page at aidanmaurinjones.com and how I built it